Can You Buy a Car With a Credit Card?

 Your credit utilization will spike

-This is probably one of the biggest hazards of buying a car with a credit card.
 Lenders usually suggest keeping your credit utilization below 30% of your available credit, although keeping it below 10% is even better.

-Unless you’re buying a very inexpensive car or you have a very high credit limit, buying a car with a credit card is likely to drive up your total credit utilization.
-This is a red flag for lenders, and it may lead to a drop in your score.
+Unless you're buying a very inexpensive car or you have a very high credit limit, buying a car with a credit card is likely to drive up your total credit utilization.
+This is a red flag for lenders, and it may lead to a drop in your credit score.

 If you miss a payment, you could damage your score

-You might already know that your payment history is the most important factor when determining your credit score.
+Your payment history is the most important factor when determining your credit score.

 If you decide to buy a car with a credit card, you should at least have minimum payments on autopay in case you forget.
 If a payment is late enough to be reported to credit bureaus (usually 30 or more days past the due date), it could seriously damage your score.